KPMG-IDP-Project/KPMG-Team-3/README.md

 ## Usage

-The `Demo` module can be run on a set of pdf files from one Joint Committee.
-It serves as ==proof of concept== for a larger-scale pipeline process.
+The `Demo` module can be run on a set of `pdf` files from one Joint Committee.
+It serves as <mark>proof of concept</mark> for a larger-scale pipeline process.

 ## Pipeline